amhellmund/data-crunching/docs/api/argumentparser.md

 );
 ```

-Argument names must not contain any whitespace characters.
+Argument names must only contain letters or underscores or dashes.
 After the parser is defined, the commandline arguments passed to the program are parsed with:

 ```cpp